Royal Scottish National Orchestra: History

-Alexander Lazarev was principal conductor of the RSNO from 1997 to 2005, and now has the title of conductor emeritus with the orchestra.
+Alexander Lazarev was principal conductor of the RSNO from 1997 to 2005, and now has the title of conductor emeritus with the RSNO.
 Marin Alsop was the RSNO's principal guest conductor from 2000 to 2003, the first woman to hold the title.
 Garry Walker succeeded Alsop as principal guest conductor, serving from 2003 to 2007.
 Stéphane Denève was music director of the RSNO from 2005 to 2012.
 During his tenure, the RSNO recorded music of Debussy and of Albert Roussel, the latter for Naxos Records.

 In January 2011, the RSNO announced the appointment of Peter Oundjian as its next music director, as of the 2012–2013 season, with an initial contract of 4 years.
 In October 2011, Thomas Søndergård was named the orchestra's principal guest conductor, as of the 2012–2013 season, with an initial contract of 3 years for 3 programmes per year.
 In 2015, the orchestra took up new residence at the RSNO Centre and Glasgow Royal Concert Hall.
-The RSNO's current assistant conductor is Holly Mathieson, since September 2016.
-Oundjian is scheduled to conclude his tenure as RSNO music director after the close of the 2017–2018 season.
+Oundjian concluded his tenure as RSNO music director after the close of the 2017–2018 season.

-In May 2017, the RSNO announced the appointment of Søndergård as its next principal conductor, effective with the 2018-2019 season.
-In June 2017, the RSNO appointed Elim Chan as its next principal guest conductor, effective 2018, following her first guest-conducting appearance with the RSNO in January 2017 and a return engagement a fortnight later as an emergency substitute for Neeme Järvi.
+In May 2017, the RSNO announced the appointment of Søndergård as its next music director, effective with the 2018–2019 season.
 In February 2021, the RSNO announced the extension of Søndergård's contract as music director through autumn 2024.
+In April 2023, the RSNO announced a one-year extension of Søndergård's contract as music director through the 2024–2025 season.

+In June 2017, the RSNO appointed Elim Chan as its principal guest conductor, effective 2018, following her first guest-conducting appearance with the RSNO in January 2017 and a return engagement a fortnight later as an emergency substitute for Neeme Järvi.
+In 2022, Patrick Hahn first guest-conducted the RSNO as an emergency substitute conductor.
+Chan concluded her tenure as principal guest conductor of the RSNO in March 2023.
+In March 2024, the RSNO announced the appointment of Hahn as its next principal guest conductor, effective with the 2024–2025 season.

 In December 2018, the RSNO announced the appointment of Alistair Mackie as its next chief executive, effective April 2019.